-The procurement of any goods by staff members at Wintringham must be completed in accordance with the Purchasing and Payment of Goods and Services policy.
-(FIN 16).
+The procurement of any goods by staff members at Wintringham must be completed in accordance with the Purchasing and Payment of Goods and Services Policy (FIN 16).

-I, (Name)

-relates to all d understood Wintringham's Code of Conduct that Wintringham employees, and agree that throughout intringham, I will follow the Code as set out in this
+I, (Name) Wintringham e understood Wintringham's Code of Conduct that relates to all mployees, and agree that throughout my time at Wintringham, I will follow onduct as set out.

 Signature: Date: